-Alavés v Atlético Madrid
+Alaves end Atletico Madrid's unbeaten start

-First Half ends, Alaves 1, Atletico Madrid 0.
+Match ends, Alaves 1, Atletico Madrid 0.

+Atletico Madrid missed the chance to move top of La Liga after suffering their first league defeat of the season at Alaves.

+Alaves, who had lost their first five games of the campaign, took an early lead through Victor Laguardia's header.

 Line-ups